Autobahn

-Network map

 Names

 Only federally built controlled-access highways with certain construction standards including at least two lanes per direction are called Bundesautobahn.
 They have their own white-on-blue signs and numbering system.
 In the 1930s, when construction began on the system, the official name was Reichsautobahn.
 Various other controlled-access highways exist on the federal (Bundesstraße), state (Landesstraße), district, and municipal level but are not part of the Autobahn network and are officially referred to as Kraftfahrstraße (with rare exceptions, like A 995 Munich-Giesing–Brunntal until 2018).
 These highways are considered autobahnähnlich (autobahn-like) and are sometimes colloquially called Gelbe Autobahn (yellow autobahn) because most of them are Bundesstraßen (federal highways) with yellow signs.
 Some controlled-access highways are classified as "Bundesautobahn" in spite of not meeting the autobahn construction standard (for example, the A 62 near Pirmasens).

 Similar to some other German words, the term autobahn when used in English is usually understood to refer specifically to the national highway system of Germany, whereas in German the word autobahn is applied to any controlled highway in any country.
 For this reason in German, the more specific term Bundesautobahn is strongly preferred when the intent is to make specific reference to Germany's Autobahn network.

 Construction

 Similar to high-speed motorways in other countries, autobahns have multiple lanes of traffic in each direction, separated by a central barrier with grade-separated junctions and access restricted to motor vehicles with a top speed greater than 60 km/h.
 Nearly all exits are to the right; rare left-hand exits result from incomplete interchanges where the "straight-on" leads into the exit.
 The earliest motorways were flanked by shoulders about 60 cm in width, constructed of varying materials; right-hand shoulders on many autobahns were later retrofitted to 120 cm in width when it was realized cars needed the additional space to pull off the autobahn safely.
-In the postwar years, a thicker asphaltic concrete cross-section with full paved hard shoulders came into general use.
+In the postwar years, a thicker asphaltic concrete cross-section with fully paved hard shoulders came into general use.
 The top design speed was approximately 160 km/h in flat country but lower design speeds were used in hilly or mountainous terrain.
 A flat-country autobahn that was constructed to meet standards during the Nazi period could support speeds of up to 150 km/h on curves.

 Numbering system

 The current autobahn numbering system in use in Germany was introduced in 1974.
 All autobahns are named by using the capital letter A, which simply stands for "Autobahn" followed by a blank and a number (for example A 8).
-The main autobahns going all across Germany have a single digit number.
-Shorter autobahns that are of regional importance (e.g. connecting two major cities or regions within Germany) have a double digit number (e.g. A 24, connecting Berlin and Hamburg).
+The main autobahns going all across Germany have a single-digit number.
+Shorter autobahns that are of regional importance (e.g. connecting two major cities or regions within Germany) have a double-digit number (e.g. A 24, connecting Berlin and Hamburg).
 The system is as follows: